 THE first kick of the match go to Collingwood’s Terry Waites, and the first real mark to Bill Rose, Collingwood follower?

 That timely bump by diminutive Thorold Merrett that gave him the opportunity to pass to Keith Batchelor for Collingwood’s first behind?

-And Des Healey dash out of the pack to siam the ball past the outstretched hands of Geelong defenders for first goal?
+And Des Healey dash out of the pack to slam the ball past the outstretched hands of Geelong defenders for first goal?

-Umpire jack McMurray handing out free kicks in an impartial fashion early in the game-just to show he was the boss?
+Umpire Jack McMurray handing out free kicks in impartial fashion early in the game-just to show he was the boss?

 Flanagan and Pianto co-operating in delivering the ball to Renfrey for first Geelong behind?

-That bullet-like pass by Leo Turner squirm into the air to take a great mark and kick first goal for Geelong?
+That bullet-like pass by Leo Turner and Bill McMaster squirm into the air to take a great mark and kick first goal for Geelong?

 Boundary umpires, policemen, and players waiting for the ball to be returned from the crowd after Rayson had scored a nice goal?
 It didn’t come back.